 Thanks to technology, there are several apps for teen drivers available.
 A driving app can hold your teenage driver accountable and provide you peace of mind.

-Here are three we spotted that had solid ratings.
+Here are a couple we spotted that had solid ratings.

 Life360 (App Store, Google Play; free with in-app purchases)